Public Information Brochure

 This program has reached over 40,000 students in 44 years of service, giving them the opportunity to learn about and participate in the judicial process.
 Working with school districts throughout the area, HBA staff and law students help young teens prepare a “mock trial,” assuming the roles of judge, jurors, attorneys, defendants, witnesses, and other court personnel.

 May 1, Law Day USA, was declared by Congress in 1958 as a national day of celebrating the rule of law in our society.
 The HBA plans a number of special events to educate and involve citizens in this annual event.
 Activities include poster, essay and photography contests in local schools; legal education programs for children and teens; and extended hours for the LegalLine program.

 The Houston Bar Association provides attorneys willing to speak on legal topics to schools, churches and other community groups without charge.
-Programs include presentations on the Importance of Jury Service for high school classes.
+Programs include presentations on the medical and legal consequences of substance abuse and the importance of jury service for new adults.
 Submit your request for a free speaker at least three weeks in advance of the event.

 Teach Texas is a judicial civics program that sends teams of judges and attorneys into 7th grade classrooms to present information and activities that cover the development of the judicial system in Texas.

 The HBA produces a wallet-sized card that provides helpful telephone numbers for teens in crisis.
 The cards have been distributed for free to middle and high schools in the Houston area for the past 29 years.